lenmus/vregress/README.md

 ```
 $ cd path-to-my-projects-folder
 $ cd lomse/scripts
 $ ./build-lomse.sh              #builds Lomse and runs the unit tests
 $ ./install-lomse.sh            #install the new Lomse build.
 Asks for the root password to install lomse
 $ ./build-lclt.sh               #builds the test program and links it with the new version of Lomse.
 Install it.
 $ ./regression.sh               #runs the visual regression tests
+$ ./musicxml-export-tests.sh    #runs the visual regression tests for the MusicXML exporter
 ```

-The `regression.sh` script will generate a lot of error messages. **It is normal!**.
-It creates a folder `zz_regression` at the same level than the lomse root folder, with the following content:
+The scripts `regression.sh` and `musicxml-export-tests.sh` will generate a lot of error messages. **It is normal!**.
+They create, respectively, folders `zz_regression` and `zz_musicxml`at the same level than the lomse root folder, with the following content:

 ```
    lomse-project